paulinho-16/MEIC-ASSO/docs/calendar.md

 ### POST `/calendar/exportgc`

 This route was created to export events to the Google Calendar:
-- `gctoken` - the Google Calendar Token
+- `gctoken` - the Google Calendar Token (to generate this token, use the route /google-calendar-token)

 It will return a response with a status code of:
 - 200 if successfully exported events to Google Calendar